mikemcbride/dotfiles/README.md

 ### Theme

-The setup script installs Hyperterm, which I highly recommend.
-It also sets up a config file for Hyperterm that includes a custom theme that I built.
+The setup script installs Hyper, which I highly recommend.
+It also sets up a config file for Hyper that includes a custom theme that I built.
 If you prefer to use Terminal.app or iTerm2, I have the same theme available for those applications.
 [Head over here](http://github.com/mmcbride1007/electron-terminal-colors) for instructions on how to install them.

 I also recommend checking out the font [Hack](http://sourcefoundry.org/hack/).
 It's an open source monospace font designed specifically for source code.
 It's super legit, and is what I use in my code editor and terminal :fire: :fire: